kdha200501/gists/set-up-fedora-kde-plasma-on-mac/readme.md

 # Convert the installed decoration into Mac OS 9

-Using assets generously provided by Michael Feeney (ref: [link](https://www.figma.com/community/file/966779730364082883/mac-os-9-ui-kit)), we apply the Mac OS 9 platinum design on top of the BeOS decoration
+Using assets generously provided by Michael Feeney (ref: [link](https://www.figma.com/community/file/966779730364082883/mac-os-9-ui-kit)), we apply the Mac OS 9 platinum design on top of the BeOS window decoration

 ```shell
 $ cd ~/.local/share/aurorae/themes